• Skip to primary navigation

 Vietnamese lunch at Sac Xanh homestay

-Day 18-19: traveling from Hoi An to Dalat (via Nha Trang)
+Day 18-19: how to travel from Hoi An to Dalat (via Nha Trang)

-Nha Train train stationNha Trang Phuong Trang bus stationfootnone
+Nha Trang train stationNha Trang Phuong Trang bus stationfootnone

 Nha Trang Phuong Trang bus station Dalat bus station